andyhqtran/UI-Library/Tabs/README.md

 #### Step 6: Running Grunt
 1. From the current directory, run the following command: `grunt build`.
 This will compile the Jade and Scss files.
 2. Once everything is compiled, you can run the local server with the following command: `grunt`.
-3. With grunt running, you can head over to `localhost:3000` to view to `Template`.
+3. With grunt running, you can head over to `localhost:3000` to view the `tabs modal`.